bcgsc/NanoSim/README.md

 __detect_ir mode usage:__
 ```
-usage: read_analysis.py detect_ir [-h] -annot ANNOTATION [-i READ] [-rg REF_G]
+usage: read_analysis.py detect_ir [-h] -annot ANNOTATION [-i READ] [-rg REF_G] [-rt REF_T]
-                                  [-rt REF_T] [-a {minimap2,LAST}] [-o OUTPUT]
+                                  [-a {minimap2,LAST}] [-o OUTPUT] [-ga G_ALNM] [-ta T_ALNM]
-                                  [-ga G_ALNM] [-ta T_ALNM] [-t NUM_THREADS]
+                                  [-t NUM_THREADS]

 optional arguments:
   -h, --help            show this help message and exit
   -annot ANNOTATION, --annotation ANNOTATION
                         Annotation file in ensemble GTF/GFF formats
-  -i READ, --read READ  Input read for training, not required if alignment
-                        files are provided
+  -i READ, --read READ  Input read for training, not required if alignment files are provided
   -rg REF_G, --ref_g REF_G
-                        Reference genome, not required if genome alignment
-                        file is provided
+                        Reference genome, not required if genome alignment file is provided
   -rt REF_T, --ref_t REF_T
-                        Reference Transcriptome, not required if transcriptome
+                        Reference Transcriptome, not required if transcriptome alignment file is
-                        alignment file is provided
+                        provided
   -a {minimap2,LAST}, --aligner {minimap2,LAST}
-                        The aligner to be used: minimap2 or LAST (Default =
+                        The aligner to be used: minimap2 or LAST (Default = minimap2)
-                        minimap2)
   -o OUTPUT, --output OUTPUT
                         The output name and location
   -ga G_ALNM, --g_alnm G_ALNM
-                        Genome alignment file in sam/bam or maf format (optional)
+                        Genome alignment file in sam or maf format (optional)
   -ta T_ALNM, --t_alnm T_ALNM
-                        Transcriptome alignment file in sam/bam or maf format
+                        Transcriptome alignment file in sam or maf format (optional)
-                        (optional)
   -t NUM_THREADS, --num_threads NUM_THREADS
                         Number of threads for alignment (Default = 1)
 ```

 \* NOTICE: -ga/-ta option allows users to provide their own alignment file.
 Make sure that the name of query sequences are the same as appears in the FASTA files.
 For FASTA files, some headers have spaces in them and most aligners only take part of the header (before the first white space/tab) as the query name.
 However, the truncated headers may not be unique if using the output of poretools.
 We suggest users to pre-process the fasta files by concatenating all elements in the header via '\_' before alignment and feed the processed FASTA file as input of NanoSim.